 What action is to be addressed Who is responsible for delivery Delivering "Our Manchester"; embedding the new Manchester Strategy, implementation of an Deputy Chief Executive (Growth and asset based approach along with related Council wide transformation work and behaviour Neighbourhoods), Head of Reform change.
 Ensuring high levels of staff motivation and planning for the skills and capacity which the and Innovation, City Solicitor, Head Council will need in the future. of Strategic Communications.
 Review of the Corporate Core Directorate; ensuring business processes for Finance, HROD and City Treasurer, City Solicitor, Deputy other services are as simple and effective as possible and managers are equipped to follow them.
 Chief Executive (People) Reviewing commissioning processes to ensure the right skills and expertise are available within the Council and across its partners.
 Continued improvement of Children's Services and preparation for Ofsted re-inspection.
-Strategic Director (Children's Services) Maintaining a strategic leadership role for the Council in the context of changing national policy in Director of Education and Skills relation to schools, and the reducing role of local authorities.
-Supporting the integration of health and social care by ensuring effective governance of Strategic Director (Adult Social integrated teams and commissioning of services.
-Services) Improving the resilience of ICT systems, and the Council's arrangements for disaster recovery Chief Information Officer Information governance; improving data quality, preparing for the introduction of EU General Data City Solicitor, Head of Internal Audit Protection Regulation, and improving the speed of response to Freedom of Information and and Risk Management Subject Access Requests.
+Strategic Director (Children's Maintaining a strategic loadership role for the Council in the context of changing notional policy in Services) Director of Education and Skills Maintaining a strategic leadership role for the Council in the context of changing national policy in Director of Education and Skills relation to schools, and the reducing role of local authorities.
+Stratagia Director (Adult Social Supporting the integration of health and social care by ensuring effective governance of integrated teams and commissioning of services.
+Strategic Director (Adult Social Services) Improving the resilience of ICT systems, and the Council's arrangements for disaster recovery Chief Information Officer Information governance; improving data quality, preparing for the introduction of EU General Data City Solicitor, Head of Internal Audit Protection Regulation, and improving the speed of response to Freedom of Information and and Risk Management Subject Access Requests.
 Changes to the local government finance system, alongside development of longer term financial Chief Executive, City Treasurer planning and delivery of continued significant savings Embedding an effective risk management approach across services Head of Internal Audit and Risk Management Communication of policies and procedures such as Whistle Blowing, Anti-Fraud and Corruption City Solicitor, Head of Internal Audit and the Code of Conduct for Employees. and Risk Management Continuing to ensure robust governance and delivery of the Capital Programmes, Highways and Strategic Director (Highways) the Operational Property Estate.